Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 - if it's NumPy, then perform array operations
 - if it's pandas, then perform pandas dataframe operations

-In order to support Polars too, one possible solution could have been do add a third step to the above:
+In order to support Polars too, one possible solution could have been to add a third step to the above:

 - if it's Polars, then perform Polars dataframe operations

-This looks simple, but it actually opens up a rabbit-hole of extra steps, such as:
+This looks simple, but it actually opens up a rabbit hole of extra steps, such as:

 - if it's Modin, ...
 - if it's cuDF, ...